ywamsendai/ywamsendai-website/content/en/donate.md

 If you have issues sending money, please let us know.

+### Credit Card

+If the above method does not work, you can also use Credit Card.
+Please be aware that the conversion rate is unfavourable and the fees are higher.

+{{< cta cta_text="Pay Using PayPal" cta_link="https://buy.stripe.com/28EaEZgJcgATdIrer82Fa00" cta_new_tab="false" >}}

 ### PayPal

-If the above method does not work, you can also use PayPal.
-Please be aware that the conversion rate is unfavourable and the fees are higher.
+Another method is PayPal.
+Again, please be aware that the conversion rate is unfavourable and the fees are higher.

 {{< cta cta_text="Pay Using PayPal" cta_link="https://www.paypal.com/ncp/payment/F2BWGTCV6H9P2" cta_new_tab="false" >}}

-## Within Japan Only
+## Japan

-The YWAM Sendai JP Bank account number is: **10140-65305041**
+You can either use the bank details as listed above, or the YWAM Sendai JP Bank account.
+Our account number is **10140-65305041**

 For those that aren't sure how to make transfers through the Japan Post Bank, here are directions: